cloudfoundry/uaa/README.md

 3. A /check_token endpoint, to allow resource servers to obtain information about an access token submitted by an OAuth2 client.

-4. SCIM user provisioning endpoints (todo)
+4. SCIM user provisioning endpoint

 5. OpenID connect endpoints to support authentication /userinfo and /check_id (todo).
 Implemented roughly enough to get it working (so /app authenticates here), but not to meet the spec.

 Authentication can be performed by command line clients by submitting credentials directly to the `/authorize` endpoint (as described in UAA-API doc).
-There is an `ImplicitAccessTokenProvider` in Spring Security OAuth that can do the heavy lifting.
+There is an `ImplicitAccessTokenProvider` in Spring Security OAuth that can do the heavy lifting if your client is Java.

+By default `uaa` will launch with a context root `/uaa`.
+There is a Maven profile `vcap` to launch with context root `/`.

+### User Account Data

+The default is to use an in-memory, hash-based user store that is pre-populated with some test users: e.g. `dale` has password `password` and `marissa` has password `koala`.

+To use a RDBMS for user data activate the Spring profiles `jdbc` and one of `hsqldb` or `postgresql`.
+The `hsqldb` profile will start up with an in-memory RDBMS by default.
+Warning: the database will start empty, so no users can log in until the first account is created.

 ## The API Application